waltertan12/blog/_posts/2018-05-01-how-to-frontend-view-library-part-1.md

 We use JavaScript!

-Fortunately, the DOM provides a nice API to dyamically build up the DOM, so it's fairly straightforward to
+Fortunately, the DOM provides a nice API to dyamically build up the DOM.

-Here are the three key methods that help us build the DOM:
+Here are the three key methods we're going to use:
 - [`Document#createElement`](https://developer.mozilla.org/en-US/docs/Web/API/Document/createElement)
-  - This, unsurprisingly, creates Elements
+  - This creates Elements
 - [`Document#createTextNode`](https://developer.mozilla.org/en-US/docs/Web/API/Document/createTextNode)
   - This creates Text nodes
 - [`Node#appendChild`](https://developer.mozilla.org/en-US/docs/Web/API/Node/appendChild)
   - This let's us add elements / text nodes as children
+  - This is super important when building a DOM tree
   - tl;dr it let's us form associations between nodes
-  - This is super important when building a DOM tree

-So, if we wanted to create the example from above purely with JavaScript, we could do it like this:
+So, if we wanted to create the example from above purely with JavaScript, we could do it like this, however verbose:
 ```javascript
 // Create the Elements
 const body = document.createElement('body');